AMR-Platform/.github/profile/README.md

 | <img src="images/wheel_placement.png"      width="350"/> | Wheel & motor configuration |
 | <img src="images/chassis.png"        width="350"/> | Steel chassis |

 > The CAD model is for **measurement verification & demonstration only**.
 Not direct manufacturing.
+The coupler, Back motor Mount, and enclosing lid's designs were altered in the manufactured assembly.

 ### Additional Images